-Dr Lanzer may choose to prescribe you some pain medication and antibiotic ointment to prevent infection of the affected area.
-Dr Lanzer does not use Stitches for arm liposuction procedure.
+Dr Lanzer may choose to prescribe you some pain management medication and antibiotic ointment to prevent infection of the affected area.
+Dr Lanzer does not use stitches for an arm liposuction procedure.

-Most patients will also have to wear compression bands on their arms after the liposuction procedure.
+Most patients will also have to wear compression garments on their arms after the arm liposculpture.
 The compression bands have a very specific purpose, because they are meant to reduce the swelling and keep the shape of the arm until the tissues have adjusted to their new shape.
-To ensure the best possible results after the arm liposuction procedure, we recommend following the instructions of Dr Lanzer and his medical team.
+To ensure the best possible results after the arm liposuction procedure, we recommend following the instructions you receive from your medical team.

-The minor bruising most patients experience after the arm liposuction procedure usually subsides within two-three weeks.
-Most patients can go back to work within a few days or a week after having the procedure, however, it is advised to wear the compression bands until the surgeon tells you it is safe to take them off.
+The minor bruising most patients experience after the arm liposuction procedure usually subsides gradually.
+Most patients can go back to work shortly after the procedure; however, it is advised to wear the compression bands until the surgeon tells you it is safe to take them off.

-As with most liposuction procedures, the results may vary from patient to patient.
-Although we can give you some indication of what you can expect, it is important to realise that everyone is unique and so are the results that come from arm liposuction.
+As with most liposuction procedures, the results can be different for each patient.
+Although we can give you some indication of what you can expect, it is important to realise that everyone is unique.
+Therefore, the results obtained from this procedure will be unique too.

 The results obtained by arm liposuction are more long term, considering the patient maintains a healthy weight and lifestyle after the procedure.
-The results of arm liposuction may also vary according to the initial size and patient age and skin texture.
-However, this does not mean that older patients cannot take advantage of arm liposculpture, since there are many things we can do to make the arm look natural and defined.
+If you have some weight to lose, it is usually recommended to have your weight loss before the procedure.
+The results of upper arm liposuction may also vary according to the initial size of the treatment area, patient age, and skin texture.
+It also depends if the surgeon must remove any loose skin.
+However, this does not mean that older patients cannot take advantage of arm liposculpture, since there are many things that we can do to make the arm look natural and defined.

 Do you believe that arm liposuction could be beneficial to you?
 Do you want to discuss your options with Dr Lanzer?
-Feel free to book an appointment at the Dr Lanzer clinic by calling the Dr Lanzer clinic on 1800 444 333 and we will schedule an appointment for you as soon as possible.
+Feel free to book a consult at The Dr Lanzer clinic by contacting our friendly team of receptionists.
+Making an appointment is possible by email, telephone, or the online enquiry form.